mpustovoi/cratedelight/README.md

 It also adds crates and bags for the following mods:

-- Alex's Mobs
 - Create
+- BetterEnd
 - Naturalist
+- Expanded Delight
+- Jagm's Kiwis
 - Nutritious Feast
-- Jegm's Kiwis

-If you would like Crate Delight to have support for other mods, send your suggestions [on GitHub,](https://github.com/axperty/cratedelight-forge/issues/new) or you can also join the [Discord server.](https://discord.gg/yweZ2agkDw)
+If you would like Crate Delight to have support for other mods, send your suggestions [on GitHub,](https://github.com/axperty/cratedelight-fabric/issues/new) or you can also join the [Discord server.](https://discord.gg/yweZ2agkDw)